aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/support-layers-ai-format/_index.md

 Aspose.PSD for .NET is a powerful library that enables developers to manipulate and process Adobe Photoshop files, including AI (Adobe Illustrator) format.
 In this tutorial, we'll focus on supporting layers in AI files, showcasing how to extract valuable information from each layer.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following:
-1. Aspose.PSD for .NET Library: Download and install the library from the [official Aspose.PSD website](https://releases.aspose.com/psd/net/).
+1. Aspose.PSD for .NET Library: Download and install the library from the [Aspose.PSD website](https://releases.aspose.com/psd/net/).
 2. Development Environment: Ensure you have a working .NET development environment, including Visual Studio.
 3. Sample AI File: Download the sample AI file, "form_8_2l3_7.ai," from [this link](Your-Download-Link).
 ## Import Namespaces